 - Those who disagree with you could feel alienated and decide to seek veterinary care elsewhere

 - Those on any and all sides of the issue could argue in the comments section, undermining the pleasant and helpful tone that you should strike on all your social platforms

 In all of these cases, trust is broken, and you risk losing your standing as a local pet care authority.

 - Being All Business - Social marketing should ultimately positively impact your bottom line.
 You want to educate your clients to increase client compliance and drive contacts for appointments.
 But overselling can be a problem.
 Of course, the goal of social media is to convert your audience, but making that attempt painfully obvious will send the reader running in the other direction.
 Don't be a small business that forgets this concept and goes for the hard sell—instead, use quality content through blog posts, videos, and more to drive people to your site.

 Fans and followers will see through hard sells in posts if that is all they are seeing.
 Instead, think of promoting your business as a "commercial break" among other content that provides value.

 Add social value to your posting with the mix from point 3 above.
 Your social followers will feel rewarded and appreciated, and you’ll feel more motivated to keep it up when you realize that posting puppy photos is actually part of your job!

 We want you to take social media risks, like trying out Facebook Live for the first time or using Instagram to run a business contest.
 These are great learning experiences, and they can pay off big time in terms of client bonding and new client acquisition.
 But take care to avoid missteps when you can so that social marketing can perform at its best for your veterinary practice.

-Ready to learn even more about what works in veterinary marketing -- and be able to use what you learn right away?
-Get your copy of our GeniusGuide, The Top 5 Facebook Post Types that Work for Veterinarians!
+Ready to learn even more about what works in veterinary marketing -- and be able to use this knowledge right away?
+Get your copy of our GeniusGuide, The Top 5 Facebook Post Types That Work For Veterinarians!